 Monday, March 5 — Wednesday, March 7, 2018

 Featuring: Shanna Schwartz, Allyse Bader, Sarah Picard Taylor, Katrina Davino

 The Teachers College Reading and Writing Project is thrilled to offer the second annual Foundational Reading Skills Mini-Institute, back by popular demand.
-This institute will focus on ways to use shared reading, interactive writing, and minilessons to teach foundational reading skills to K-2 students.
+This institute will focus on ways to use shared reading, interactive writing, and minilessons to teach foundational reading skills to Grades 1-2 students.
 There will be a special emphasis on helping children transfer word solving, vocabulary, and fluency skills to their independent reading.
 That is, you will not only develop a deeper knowledge of ways to teach foundational skills, you will also learn methods that make it inevitable that kids transfer what they learn into their independent reading (and writing, too!).